An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

-Monorail is a issue tracker\footnote{\microtypecontext{expansion=sloppy} \url{https://bugs.chromium.org/p/oss-fuzz/issues/list}} containing bugs found via fuzzing or build of the project in OSS-Fuzz.
-Note that Monorail has been deprecated and replaced with a new issue tracker\footnote{\microtypecontext{expansion=sloppy} \url{https://issues.oss-fuzz.com/issues}} for which we do not support data gathering, our last datapoint is on the \data[lastMonorail]. \markerRaw~Three types of bugs are reported: security bugs, general bugs, and build failures (that break the project's fuzzer build on OSS-Fuzz).
-We collect meta information on bugs such as the date of the bug, labels, and comments.
-Note that security-relevant bugs are hidden for 90 days, so we cannot include these vulnerabilities in our dataset. \markerCleaned~We remove all bug reports for projects that do not have harness changes.
-We also checked that no reports before integration into OSS-Fuzz are available.
-Unexpectedly, there are 25 such reports, which we remove from the dataset.
-We believe that these were manually created.
+\circled{\normalfont 5} Monorail is an issue tracker~\cite{ossFuzzIssueTracker} containing bugs found via fuzzing or errors during the build process of the project in OSS-Fuzz.
+Note that Monorail has been deprecated and replaced with a new issue tracker~\cite{ossFuzzIssueTracker2}, for which we do not support data gathering; our last datapoint is on the \data[lastMonorail]. \markerRaw~Three types of bugs are reported: security bugs, general bugs, and build failures (that break the project's fuzzer build on OSS-Fuzz).
+We also collected meta information on bugs, such as the date of the bug, labels, and comments. \markerCleaned~We removed all bug reports for projects that did not have harness changes.
+We also made sure not to include reports from before a project was integrated into OSS-Fuzz.
+Unexpectedly, there were 25 such reports, which we removed from the dataset.
+We believe that these were created for testing purposes.